 The Woodland Trail at Kingston Lacy in Dorset

 The woodland trail will lead you through beautiful woodland and along old carriage drives that were created by the Bankes family.
 It reveals stunning views of the house and parkland and you might even come across the estate's herd of Red Ruby cattle along the way.
-Why not stop for a picnic at the natural play area and see how much wildlife you can spot.
+Why not stop for a picnic and see how much wildlife you can spot.

 Kingston lacy car park

 Our Woodland trail starts from the car park at Kingston Lacy.
 Call in and see the team at Visitor Reception who can then direct you onto the trail.